Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-05-05** : 🔥 ***Support for PixArt-Sigma*** 🔥 > Adding support for model  [PixArt-alpha/PixArt-Sigma-XL-2-1024-MS](https://huggingface.co/PixArt-alpha/PixArt-Sigma-XL-2-1024-MS) to PixArt-Alpha module.
+Please note that although the model card advertises a generation size up to 4K (which is the case), the outputs seems upscaled from a 1024 size.

   * 🆕 **2024-05-04** : 🔥 ***Updates for Video modules*** 🔥 > Following commit [05b772e](https://github.com/Woolverine94/biniou/commit/05b772ed6c164881df6ca00c919232a66cee387a), all video modules support now the following features :

     - Choice for outputs format : .mp4 video or looped animated .gif.